Skip to content

 What Are Template Strings?

-Template strings are a way of creating strings that include variables.
-They come from Python’s built-in string module.
-Instead of using {} like f-strings or .format(), you use a dollar sign followed by a variable name like this:
+Template strings are one method of string creation that involves variables.
+They are from the string module in Python.
+Rather than using {} like f-strings or .format(), you use a dollar sign and a variable name as follows:

 from string import Template